GrenManSK/ZnamE/README.md

 Using [spotDL](https://github.com/spotDL/spotify-downloader) for music function

-Using [anime-chan](https://github.com/RocktimSaikia/anime-chan) for motivation function
+Using [anime-chan](https://github.com/RocktimSaikia/anime-chan) for motivation function (deprecated)

 Using [nekos-best](https://github.com/nekos-best) for NEKO photos